EseOkonofua/React-Dueler/README.md

 Dueler is my RPG/Fantasy take on the very popular game, RockPaperScissorse.
 It includes 7 battles against different enemies with unique ais and awesome names.
 It also features a level unlock system, which gives the game a sense of progression.

 # The Technology
 I wanted to use _React_ and _Redux_ to create a seamless app like experience.
+* _React-Router_ parameters are used to define the current state of the game and the application.
-I used _React-Router_ combined with _React-Motion_ for seamless route transitions.
-I used Redux to handle the state of the current game in progress and all the application settings.
-I used _HTML5 local storage_ to store progress throughout the game.
+* I use _React-Router_ combined with _React-Motion_ for seamless route transitions.
+* I use _Redux_ to handle the state of the current game in progress and all the application settings.
+* _HTML5 local storage_ is used to store progress throughout the game.
-I used _CSS(SCSS)_ for all the in game animations.
+* _CSS(SCSS)_ is used for all the in game animations.

 # The assets
 The images I used for the enemies are all from the free and awesome website [Game-icons.net](http://game-icons.net/) and the music I used was freely distributed but created by _.